 • Over 20 years: 93% underperformed

 The critical insight is that the percentage underperforming grows as the time horizon extends.
-This is not random noise — it reflects systematic cost drag.
+This is not random noise -- it reflects systematic cost drag.
 A fund charging 1% more per year than an index fund needs to generate 1% of outperformance every year just to break even.
 Sustained outperformance of this magnitude is extraordinarily rare.
+Research by Mark Carhart (1997) at the University of Southern California demonstrated that after accounting for known risk factors (market, size, value, and momentum), the average actively managed fund produced zero alpha -- meaning that apparent outperformance was entirely explained by style tilts, not stock-picking skill.

-One defense of active management is 'just pick the funds that have beaten the index in the past.'
+One defense of active management is "just pick the funds that have beaten the index in the past."
 The problem is that past performance does not predict future performance for active managers.
-SPIVA's persistence studies find that among funds in the top quartile of performance over one five-year period, only about 24% remain in the top quartile in the next five-year period — barely better than chance.
-The S&P study found that no large-cap fund remained in the top quartile for five consecutive years.
+SPIVA's persistence studies find that among funds in the top quartile of performance over one five-year period, only about 24% remain in the top quartile in the next five-year period -- barely better than the 25% that pure chance would predict.
+No large-cap fund remained in the top quartile for five consecutive years in recent studies.

 Bogle's Argument: The Cost Matters Theorem

 John Bogle's core insight was simple and devastating: before costs, the average actively managed dollar earns exactly the market return, because active managers collectively hold the market.
 After costs, the average actively managed dollar must underperform the market by the amount of costs incurred.
-This is not an empirical claim subject to debate — it is a mathematical identity.
+This is not an empirical claim subject to debate -- it is a mathematical identity first formalized by William Sharpe as "The Arithmetic of Active Management" in the Financial Analysts Journal (1991).

 The only way to beat this arithmetic is to be consistently better than the other active managers you are trading against.
-Your counterparty in any stock trade is usually an institutional investor or a quant fund with more information, better models, and faster execution than you have.
-The game is not easy.
+The counterparty in any stock trade is usually an institutional investor or a quantitative fund with more information, better models, and faster execution than a retail investor has.
+As financial journalist Jason Zweig of the Wall Street Journal has noted, when you buy a stock because you think it is undervalued, the person selling it to you thinks the opposite -- and that person is often a full-time professional with a Bloomberg terminal and a PhD in financial engineering.

 Why Individuals Underperform Even More

-Retail investors — individuals picking stocks in personal accounts — typically do even worse than actively managed funds, for several compounding reasons.
+Retail investors -- individuals picking stocks in personal accounts -- typically do even worse than professionally managed active funds, for several compounding reasons that illustrate common decision-making traps.

-Concentration risk: A portfolio of 10-20 individual stocks has far more volatility than a diversified index.
-Some of that volatility is upside, but more of it is irreducible company-specific risk that provides no expected return premium.
-Owning 500 stocks through an index fund eliminates the possibility of a single company failure wiping out a significant portion of your portfolio.
+A portfolio of 10-20 individual stocks has far more volatility than a diversified index.
+Some of that volatility is upside, but more of it is irreducible company-specific risk that provides no expected return premium -- the investor is not compensated for taking risk that could be diversified away.
+Owning 500 stocks through an S&P 500 index fund eliminates the possibility of a single company failure significantly impairing the portfolio.
+Research by financial economist Hendrik Bessembinder (2018) at Arizona State University found that just 4% of listed stocks accounted for all net wealth creation in the US stock market since 1926 -- the majority of individual stocks underperformed Treasury bills over their lifetime.
+Picking individual stocks means betting that you can identify the critical few percent in advance.

 The Case for a Small Individual Stock Allocation